crazychenz/vinnie.work/website/static/misc/android-notes/4-setup-emulator.md

 emulator -avd android13
 ```

 Presuming you are in a desktop environment in Linux, the above command (if successful) will launch a new window that shows the Android operating system booting and eventually running.
-There is a toolbox off to the side where you can poke and prode the AVD as if it were a real device.
-There are also a numnber of options that allow you to configure various aspects of the AVD (or hardware) state as seen by the system.
+There is a toolbox off to the side where you can poke and prod the AVD as if it were a real device.
+There are also a number of options that allow you to configure various aspects of the AVD (or hardware) state as seen by the system.

-Personally, I never you use this interface unless I have to.
-It doesn't perform as well in constrained environments and has a lot of limitations with regards to remote access (that I often require).
+Personally, I never use the emulator GUI interface unless I have to.
+It doesn't perform well in constrained environments and has a lot of limitations with regards to remote access (that I often require).
 In the next section we'll discuss using an alternative third party tool called `scrcpy` to get a more flexible visualization of the system's GUI.

 Another thing that I don't like about running `emulator -avd android13` is that it doesn't provide the console output I want to see.
 When I'm working in a device, I want to know where the kernel is struggling, I want to see if I'm in a boot loop, I want to monitor device state changes, and I want to have a general understanding the the system is up and responsive (even if my application is locked up or halted).
 To do this, I use a specific set of options with `emulator`: